-The need for a contact person arose from the fact that Estonia has become rather popular for company registration by non-residents, and the number of Estonian companies set up by foreigners has exceeded several tens of thousands.
-As the actual connection of such companies with Estonia may be minimal, it is necessary to provide a steady channel of communication and transmission of notices, declarations of intent and other relevant correspondence between the governing bodies, managers of foreign companies, state authorities, counterparties and/ or potential creditors of the company.
+Thus, the need to introduce the institution of a contact person was primarily due to the fact that the registered address of an Estonian company may be in a foreign country.
+In addition, Estonia has become quite a popular jurisdiction for registration of companies by non-residents and the number of Estonian enterprises set up by foreigners has exceeded several tens of thousands.
+As the actual connection of such companies with Estonia may be minimal, it is necessary to provide a steady channel of communication and transmission of notices, declarations of intent and other relevant correspondence to the governing bodies and managers of the non-resident enterprise for the state authorities, counterparties or potential creditors of the enterprise.

-Thus, according to Section 631 of the Commercial Code of the Republic of Estonia:
+Thus, according to Section 24 of the Commercial Register Act of the Republic of Estonia:

 The purpose of introducing the concept of a contact person is to fully legitimise the situation when a company registered in Estonia is fully managed from abroad, and all the management bodies of a legal entity are located in a foreign country.